electron-userland/electron-builder/CONTRIBUTING.md

 You decided to contribute to this project?
 Great, thanks a lot for pushing it.

 This project adheres to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <develar@gmail.com>.

 ## Pull Requests
 To check that your contributions match the project coding style make sure `npm test` passes.